 If you’re an agent, a publicist, a publisher and you want me to consider someone’s book — same rules.

-I’ll read whatever as far as genre goes (you’ll have to sell me hard on a Romance or Self-Help): just make your pitch interesting, try not to let your form’s grammar/spelling make me question your writing ability (I don’t care how cool the book is, it won’t “peak” my interest — and yes, I’ve been told that multiple times), and come across like someone nice to work with.
+I’ll read whatever as far as genre goes (you’ll have to sell me hard on a Zombie book, Romance or Self-Help): just make your pitch interesting, try not to let your form’s grammar/spelling make me question your writing ability (I don’t care how cool the book is, it won’t “peak” my interest — and yes, I’ve been told that multiple times), and come across like someone nice to work with.